 Actually, daikon radish is from the same Brassicaceae family of plants.
 The spicy feeling you get when eating grated daikon radish is from the exact same components.
 The Karami daikon (hot daikon) is an especially pungent variety, and it has been used as a seasoning in the same way as wasabi for soba noodles.
 Generally, when people around the world think of spiciness, they think of the cayenne pepper, but Japanese people tend to like the mustard oil spice.

 Wasabi is pungent, but it lasts for a very short time and after it passes through the nose, it leaves you with a cool sensation, and there is no feeling of discomfort.
 The stimulation increases your appetite.
 If you drink a hot drink like tea, it resets your palette, making you eager for the next delicious bite.
 Its appearance makes an impact, but it’s actually subtle, it isn’t flashy, but it is unique, practical, effective, with a strong taste.
 It is a really exquisite balance.

 Types of Wasabi

-“Hatake-wasabi” is also called “Riku-wasabi” or land wasabi, and is cultivated in soil like other vegetables.
-The root stock grows in the ground, so it doesn’t get too big and it is mainly grown here for use of the leaves and stem.
+“Hatake-wasabi” is also called “Riku-wasabi” or land wasabi, and is cultivated in the soil like other vegetables.
+The rootstock grows in the ground, so it doesn’t get too big and it is mainly grown here for use of the leaves and stem.
 The leaves and stems are shipped as raw materials for processed foods.